How to Build a Portable DIY Sauna

 - With a helper, lift the roof assembly on top of the sauna walls and set it into place.
 Secure it with 5/16- x 4-in. structural screws along the top rim of the walls.

-- The plywood siding should be sealed with an exterior paint or deck stain.
+- Paint the wood siding with exterior paint or seal it with a deck stain.